About the project

 The location of the project includes a part of the coastal area of Smrka bay and the sea area along this coast.
 The length of the coast that covers the harbor is approximately 433.00 m.
 With its natural location the bay is protected from the influence of the waves from all directions except SW.
 Approach to the location from the seaside is open from the south (Hvar Channel).
 The main approach to the port of nautical tourism Smrka is realized from the current macadam road Osibova-Bol.

 The port of nautical tourism Smrka consists of land-based contents, naval portions like shingle boats, gulls with berths, landscaped shore, boat launcher and service-service plateau.
-The size of the area of the port is 36,814 m² by the spatial division.
+The size of the area of the port is 36,814 m².
 The conceptual solution of the marina is based on the capacity according to spatial plans of the location Nerežišća with 150 berths, and the organization of the harbor, the position and the shape of the breakwater, and the length of the vessels for which the berths are planned are adapted to the natural conditions (depth of sea, wind and flow).